 - The position is compensated in the form of straight commission, fees from others under their sponsorship in the organization, and/or a percentage of sales generated by others

 - The position involves on-campus solicitation or on-campus sales.
-Solicitation of any kind is prohibited by the Board of Regents Rules.
+Solicitation of any kind is prohibited by The UT Systems Board of Regents Rules.
 “Solicitation” includes selling, marketing, or promoting outside products or services on the campus

 - The work assignment interferes with or negatively affects the academic progress of the student, or requires or encourages a student to discontinue his/her academic program of study